Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 **Type:** Permanent
 **Mins:** Navigation 1

-So long as the land is not completely barren or hostile to life (such as the Underworld and Malfeas,) the Exalt will always find enough food and water to survive for at least a Group of people—though there are no guarantees as to how palatable it is.
+The Exalt will always find enough food and water to survive during their travels.
+They may guarantee provisions for at least a Group of people during their travels, so long as the land is not barren or hostile to life (such as the Underworld and Malfeas.)
+The sustenance is not guaranteed to be palatable.

-In places that are questionable, such as the deepest of deserts, Shadowlands, etc., the Exalt gains (Essence) automatic successes on a roll to forage.
+In places that are questionable, such as the deepest of deserts or Shadowlands, the Exalt may roll with no penalties.

 ### Friendship with Animals